anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The assumption is that a pledge typically supports a single encoding variant and creates the PVR in the supported format.
 To ensure that the pledge is able to process the voucher, the registrar MUST use the media type for Accept header in the RVR based on the media type used for the PVR.

-Once the MASA receives the RVR it SHALL perform the verification as described in Section 5.5 in {{RFC8995}}.
+Once the MASA receives the RVR it SHALL perform the verification as described in section 5.5 in {{RFC8995}}.

 In addition, the following processing SHALL be performed for PVR contained in RVR "prior-signed-voucher-request" field: